ICB-DCM/cOmicsArt/docs/Transcript.md

 We select the following three comparisons: "N052611:N61311", "N080611:N61311", "N061011:N61311".
 For this comparison, when we look at adjusted p-values, the result visualization is currently empty because we have nothing significant.

-But if we choose to look at raw P values by changing the type of significance to "significant unadusted", there is now a plot which shows the genes which are significant in each of the comparisons.
+But if we choose to look at raw P values by changing the type of significance to "significant unadjusted", there is now a plot which shows the genes which are significant in each of the comparisons.
 Here, we can see, across all three comparisons 62 genes are significant, and across the first and second comparison we have 105 genes which are significant.
 Additionally, using the option "Intersections to highlight", we can highlight the plot bars.